sarahpoulin/programming_quizzes/README.md

    The application will automatically detect all `quiz_data*.json` files and display them on the quiz selector page.

 6. **Subsequent Runs**
    - When you stop the app (ctrl + c), and if you close the terminal, you need to establish your venv or virtual environment, again.
+First `cd` into `programming_quizzes`:

    **Windows**
    ```bash